 You can pre-drill holes in your roofing to make it easier to get your roofing screws through the steel sheets.
 The screws that are supplied with Outpost Kitsets are self-drilling screws so this pre-drilling is just an option that can make the job a bit easier.
 A pre-drilled hole can make it easier to get your screws in straight and you’ll need to use less force to push down through the steel cladding.
 Once you have a roofing sheet in the correct position you can use a steel drill bit to make the holes.
 Be aware that if you drill a hole in the wrong location there is no way to fix the mistake, you will have a hole in your roof.

 We hope this information will help you with the assembly of your Outpost Kitset Building.
-Please feel free to call us if you have any questions, our experienced and friendly team are there to help!
+Please feel free to contact us if you have any questions, our experienced and friendly team are there to help!